mamarmar/mamarmar/README.md

 <br>

-<p>I am an educator-turned-full stack developer whose goal is to create useful web applications that offer a human-first user experience. </p>
+<p>I am an educator-turned-web developer whose goal is to create useful web applications that offer a human-first user experience. </p>

 <br>